Nucleon Transversity Distribution in the Continuum and Physical Mass Limit from Lattice QCD

 From the figures above, we can see that the uncertainty of the renormalized quasi-LF correlation grows at large distance, while a Fourier transform to momentum space requires the quasi-LF correlation at all distances.
 If we do a brute-force truncation and Fourier transform, unphysical oscillations will appear in the momentum space distribution.
 To resolve this issue, we adopt a physics-based extrapolation form~\cite{Ji:2020brr} at large quasi-LF distance

 where the algebraic terms in the square bracket account for a power law behavior of the transversity PDFs in the endpoint region, and the exponential term comes from the expectation that at finite momentum the correlation function has a finite correlation length (denoted as $\lambda_0$)~\cite{Ji:2020brr}, which becomes infinite when the momentum goes to infinity.
 The detail of the extrapolation is expected to affect the final results in the small and large $x$ region where LaMET expansion breaks down~\cite{Ji:2020ect}.
-An example of the extrapolation is given in the Supplemental Material.
+An example of the extrapolation is given in the Supplemental Material~\cite{supp}.

 After the renormalization and extrapolation, we can Fourier transform the quasi-LF correlation to momentum space and extract the transversity PDF by applying perturbative matching.
 The transversity PDF extracted this way still contains lattice artifacts which shall be removed by performing a continuum extrapolation.
-Also, our calculations are not done at infinite momentum and the physical point, so we also need an extrapolation to infinite momentum and physical pion mass.
+Also, our calculations are not done at infinite momentum and the physical point, so we have to extrapolate to infinite momentum and physical pion mass.
 To this end, we perform a simultaneous extrapolation using the following functional form including $a$, $P_z$, and $m_{\pi}$,

-where $\delta q(x,P_z,a, m_\pi)$ on the l.h.s. denotes the transversity PDF results obtained in our calculation on different ensembles, $\delta q(x)\!\equiv\!\delta q_0(x)(1\!+\!m_{\pi,{\rm phys}}^2 k(x))$ is the desired transversity PDF.
+where $\delta q(x,P_z,a, m_\pi)$ on the l.h.s. denotes the transversity PDF results obtained in our calculation on different ensembles.
+The extrapolation of the pion mass dependence follows from the study in Ref.~\cite{Chen:2001eg} (with $\mu_0=1$ GeV and $g'=-(4g_A^2+1)/[2(4\pi f_\pi)^2]$ and $g_A$ the axial charge of the nucleon) and for the CLS ensembles in Ref.~\cite{RQCD:2019hps}.
 The $a^2 f(x)$ term denotes the leading discretization error which begins at $\mathcal{O}(a^2)$ as the lattice action is already $\mathcal{O}(a)$ improved.
-We have also tried to include terms like $a^2 P_z^2$, their coefficient turns out to be close to zero from the fit, so we ignore them in the above equation.
-The third term in the square bracket accounts for the leading higher-twist contribution, where in the numerator we also include a potential $a$-dependence.
-Leaving $g(x,a)$ a generic function or parametrizing it with a quadratic form in $a$ yields similar results with slightly different errors.
-The extrapolation of the pion mass dependence follows from the form used in the CLS ensembles in Ref.~\cite{RQCD:2019hps}.
+The $a^2 P_z^2$ term represents the momentum-dependent discretizaton error.
+The {last} term in the square bracket accounts for the leading higher-twist contribution, where in the numerator we also include a potential $a$-dependence.
+Choosing $g(x,a)$ as a generic function or parametrizing it with a quadratic form in $a$ yields similar results with slightly different errors.
+We refer the readers to the Supplemental Material~\cite{supp} for details of this extrapolation.
+Eventually the desired transversity PDF is given by